Briggs Road Sporting Complex

 Briggs Road Sporting Complex is an Association football stadium located in the Ipswich, Queensland suburb of Flinders View.

-The ground is home to Western Pride FC, which plays in the Australian second-tier National Premier Leagues Queensland competition.
+The ground is home to Ipswich FC, which plays in the Australian third-tier Queensland Premier League competition.

 The facility contains three rectangular fields and a training area.

 Briggs Road Sporting Complex forms a larger sporting precinct with the neighbouring Ipswich Hockey Complex, which together have been used for sporting carnivals and regional trials.

 History

 Briggs Road Sporting Complex was the home of Ipswich Junior Rugby league and briefly state league side Ipswich Jets.
 It hosted the 2012 Murri Rugby League Carnival.

 On Wednesday May 18, 2016, a crowd of reported variously as between 1200 and 3200 watched Western Pride FC played New Zealand national football team with the visitors winning 2–0.

-On Saturday 1 September 2017, a crowd of 3383 watched Western Pride win the National Premier Leagues Queensland Grand Final against Moreton Bay United FC.
+On Saturday 1 September 2017, a crowd of 3383 watched Western Pride FC win the National Premier Leagues Queensland Grand Final against Moreton Bay United FC.